 All of us share the same direction in life.
 Ultimately all of us who are reading these words will pass on.
-When death comes into our life and takes away someone we love dearly or threatens to stop our own heart from beating we are often left feeling helpless and terrified.
+When death comes into our life and takes away someone we love dearly or threatens to stop our own heart from beating we are often left feeling helpless, fearful and even terrified.
 It is during these times that we truly see whether we have “become an island to ourselves”or not.

 In this article I explore the benefits of presence during some of the most challenging times that we can experience within this life.
 I really hope that it will help some of you to find some solace and relief.
 But more so, I hope that it will help you to deepen your spiritual practice for the benefit of yourself and others.